DuinoBasedLearning/DuinoBasedLearning.github.io/equipment.md

 ![Equipment](equipment.PNG)

 <ul>
   <li><b>Arduino Due:</b> There exist similar Arduino boards which could be used.
 All of them have similar price but different computation burden.
-In the project, the Arduino Due board was selected due to it high computation performance and the fact that ithas real DA converters (most of the Arduino board only have PWM output).
+In the project, the Arduino Due board was selected due to it high computation performance and the fact that ithas real D/A converters (most of the Arduino board only have PWM output).
   </li>
   <li><b>LJ Technical Systems' servosystem:</b> This motor module enables the user to perform closed-loop, positional or speed control of a DC motor.
     The speed and direction of rotation of the motor can be controlled by either an analog signal or a pulse width modulated (PWM) signal.